 Thickness is only half the equation.
 The alloy determines the sheet’s specific properties:

-- Alloy 5052: The strongest of the non-heat-treatable alloys.
-It offers excellent marine corrosion resistance.
-You can learn more in our guide on aluminum 5052 alloy properties.
+- Alloy 5052: The strongest of the non-heat-treatable class, featuring excellent resistance to marine corrosion

-- Alloy 7075: A high-strength alloy comparable to many steels, used primarily in aerospace.
+- Alloy 7075: A premium high-strength aerospace alloy that boasts strength levels comparable to many steels

 Choosing the correct aluminum sheet thickness is fundamental to the success and safety of any project.
 By understanding measurement systems and the interplay between gauge and alloy, you can move forward with confidence.
 For specialized architectural features, looking into products like perforated aluminum sheet can open up even more design possibilities.